PLP-WebTechnologies/feb-2025-css3-transitions-animations-js-functions-kiplaaalex/README.md

 ## Objectives

-Create smooth CSS transitions and animations.
+- Create smooth CSS transitions and animations.
-Use JavaScript functions for dynamic behavior.
-Implement local storage for data persistence.
+- Use JavaScript functions for dynamic behavior.- Implement local storage for data persistence.## Instructions

-## Instructions
-Add CSS animations to elements like buttons or images.
+1. Add CSS animations to elements like buttons or images.

->[!NOTE]
-> - Write a JavaScript function that:
+2. Write JavaScript functions to enhance interactivity.

+> [!NOTE]
-> - Stores and retrieves user preferences using localStorage.
-> - Implements an animation triggered by user actions.
+> - Ensure the JavaScript function:>   - Stores and retrieves user preferences using `localStorage`.>   - Triggers animations based on user actions.

 ## Tasks

-Create a CSS animation.
-Store data in localStorage.
-Apply JavaScript to trigger animations.
+- Design and implement a CSS animation.- Use `localStorage` to save and retrieve data.- Apply JavaScript to initiate animations dynamically.

 Happy Coding! 💻✨